Vodafone says other carriers should be allowed to take Metroweb stake

 In the Nov.
 27 letter seen by Reuters, Vodafone said a sale of Metroweb to Telecom Italia would damage competition.

-Besides Vodafone, other OLOs in Italy are broadband operator Fastweb, a unit of Swisscom, and mobile carrier Wind, which is controlled by Russia's Vimpelcom.
+Besides Vodafone, other OLOs in Italy are broadband operator Fastweb, a unit of Swisscom SCMN.VX, and mobile carrier Wind, which is controlled by Russia's Vimpelcom (VIP.O).

 On Nov.
 25, AGCM said Telecom Italia's planned acquisition of Metroweb would be possible under very stringent conditions.